 Whilst fraudsters are finding new and more technologically advanced methods to avoid detection, they're still no match for Homeppl.

 Our unique technology can detect 100% of fraudulent applications and one of the most significant elements of our technology stack is our document analysis.
 It is commonplace to require a bank statement or a payslip when seeking to rent a property in the UK during the tenant screening process.
 It's essential that the tenant can actually afford the property and not trying to sublet it for a profit.
-Did you know that 5% of properties in the UK are rented to fraudsters in 2022?
+Did you know that 5% of properties in the UK are rented to fraudsters?
 This is due to a subpar standard of referencing and a longstanding lack of adequate verification in the rental industry.

 This is not just an issue in the rental market.
 Those applying for mortgages, loans, or a new bank account will also likely be requested to provide bank statements three months prior to the point of application.